francescomascellino/laravel-migration-seeder/README.md

 ```

-UPDATE THE ROUTE IN web.php
+## UPDATE THE ROUTE IN web.php

-ADD
+ADD THE PageController TO USE ITS METHODS

 ```php